dmpratt/mslearn-synapse/Instructions/Labs/14-Transform-Data-with-Spark-in-Azure-Synapse-Analytics.md

 # Transform files using a serverless SQL pool

-Data *analysts* often use SQL to query data for analysis and reporting.
-Data *engineers* can also make use of SQL to manipulate and transform data; often as part of a data ingestion pipeline or extract, transform, and load (ETL) process.
+Data *engineers* often use Spark notebooks as one of their preferred tools to perform *extract, load, and transformation (ELT)* activities.

 In this lab, you'll use a serverless SQL pool in Azure Synapse Analytics to transform data in files.